-The elementary education concentration provides educators with advanced instructional methods that can be utilized in oral and written language, listening, spelling, handwriting, math, science and social studies lessons.
-The curriculum focuses on how to create a classroom environment that promotes literacy and life-long learning as well as how to tailor lessons for students from diverse cultural, linguistic, economic, academic and social backgrounds.
+The elementary education concentration provides educators with advanced curriculum and instructional strategies for developing lessons from Common Core and national standards in ELA, general science, social studies and math.
+The curriculum focuses on how to create a classroom environment that promotes literacy and life-long learning for diverse students’ cultural, linguistic, economic, academic and social backgrounds.

-The program requires field experiences in candidates own classroom environments and a clinical in elementary education, in which students identify an area of needed educational improvement within a school setting and develop a plan of research to facilitate the improvement.
-During the final semester, candidates must also submit a comprehensive portfolio during candidate’s final semester.
+The program requires field experiences in candidates own classroom environments and a clinical research project in elementary education, in which students identify an area of educational improvement within a school setting, as well as a comprehensive portfolio during candidate’s final semester.

 To be admitted into the Curriculum and Instruction program at Nicholls, applicants should possess the following:

 - A bachelor’s degree or graduate degree from a regionally accredited institution.

 - A minimum GPA of 2.50 on the final 60 hours of undergraduate coursework attempted.

 - A valid permanent-type teacher’s certificate.

 - 18-24 hours in professional education as appropriate for the level selected.